felipefacundes/shell_utils/scripts/helps/markdowns/trap_signals.md

 # Trap Signals - A Comprehensive Guide

-This README explains the most common signals in shell scripts and their behaviors when used with `trap`.
+This tutorial explains the most common signals in shell scripts and their behaviors when used with `trap`.
 These signals can be used to manage the execution flow and handle interruptions, terminations, and other system events.

 ## Signals